Overall Rating:

 December to June

-There may not be the raggies but with the dramatic scenery and abundance of fish life at this site it still scores a good 9/10
+There may not be the raggies but with the dramatic scenery and abundance of fish life at this site, it still scores great.

 Rating – As A Dive

 One of the only drawbacks is the depth (27m).
 This is not a suitable dive for Open Water Divers.
-It however must be rated 9/10, and should be good enough reason for Open Water divers to do an Advanced course.
+It should be good enough reason for Open Water divers to do an Advanced course.

 Description